Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

 - Increase the lighting level, at least use a higher sensitivity.
   This helps to set a fast shutter speed plus a small aperture.
   Better lighting and good exposure also help to reduce the impact of compression artifacts.
-  If you can, also select a codec with less data reduction, better color space etc.
+  If you can, also select a codec with less data reduction, better color space, etc.
   Inevitably, we're loosing some quality through the interpolation necessary for stabilization.
   Plus we're loosing some quality due to color space conversion.